Believe (Cher song): Critical reception

-New York Daily News described the song as a "club track so caffeinated, it not only microwaved her cold career to scorching-hot but gave dance music its biggest hit since the days of disco."
-They also noted the song's "killer hook and amazing beat."
+New York Daily News described "Believe" as a "club track so caffeinated, it not only microwaved [Cher's] cold career to scorching-hot but gave dance music its biggest hit since the days of disco".
+They noted the song's "killer hook and amazing beat."
 Neil Strauss from The New York Times wrote that "the verses are rich and bittersweet, with the added gimmick of breaking up Cher's voice through an effect that makes her sound robotic.
 And the choruses are catchy and uplifting, with Cher wailing, 'Do you believe in life after love?'
 All of it bounces over a bed of 80s-style electronic pop.
-It is a song with a universal theme—a woman trying to convince herself that she can survive a breakup".
-Another editor, Jim Sullivan, called the track a "hooky, defiant, beat-fest of a song".
+It is a song with a universal theme—a woman trying to convince herself that she can survive a breakup."
+Another editor, Jim Sullivan, called it a "hooky, defiant beat-fest".

-Retrospective response
+Later reviews

 In 2019, Bill Lamb from About.com declared it as a "perfect piece of dance-pop", including it in his list of "Top 10 Pop Songs of 1999".
 AllMusic editor Joe Viglione called "Believe" a "pop masterpiece, one of the few songs to be able to break through the impenetrable wall of late 1990s fragmented radio to permeate the consciousness of the world at large."
 Another editor, Michael Gallucci, gave a lukewarm review, writing that the Believe album is an "endless, and personality-free, thump session".
 Stopera and Galindo from BuzzFeed noted it as "iconic", featuring it in their "The 101 Greatest Dance Songs of the '90s" in 2017.
 Damon Albarn, frontman of the bands Blur and Gorillaz, called the song "brilliant".